phimage/ApplicationGroupKit/README.md

 let appGroup = ApplicationGroup(identifier: "your.application.group.id", messengerType: .UserDefaults)!
 ```

+:warning: `ApplicationGroup` will return nil if you misconfigured application group.

 ### Posting a message
 Choose a message identifier and post any NSCoding compliant object
 ```swift